-- 2. In the Camera view, select the pencil line or shape from which you want to take the style.
+- 1. In the Tools toolbar, select the Select ★ tool. - 2.
+In the Camera view, select the pencil line or shape from which you want to take the style.

 3. In the Tool Properties view, click the New Thickness Stencil 🐪 button.